 - Official Liquidator.

 - Persons affected by the scheme.

 - Time period for Objections/ Suggestion: The objections/ suggestions if any shall be made within 30 (Thirty) days of the issue of notice, by the transferor company or companies and the transferee company.

 - Declaration of Solvency: The Companies involved in the merger shall file a declaration of solvency separately in Form CAA-10 with the Registrar of Companies under whose jurisdiction the register office is situated.

-Notice of General Meeting:
+- Notice of General Meeting:

 A notice of general meeting shall be given to the members or class of members and creditors or class or creditors and it should be accompanied by –

 - A statement disclosing the details of the compromise or arrangement, as far as applicable.